zbynekdrlik/obs-yt-player/docs/04-guidelines.md

 - [ ] No regressions
 - [ ] Clean commit history
 - [ ] PR description includes test results
+- [ ] Documentation updated if needed
+- [ ] README reflects any new features

 ## Module Development Guidelines
 - Avoid circular imports by importing at function level when necessary